digital-power/open-source-data-warehouse-poc/README.md

 ```

 ## Deployment

-For deployment of the open source warehouse, we will use Scaleway's infrastructure with Kubernetes and Terraform.
+For deployment of the open source warehouse, we use Scaleway's infrastructure with Kubernetes and Terraform.

-## Scaleway
+### Quick Start

+1. **Infrastructure**: Deploy cloud resources with Terraform - see [Terraform README](terraform/README.md)
+2. **Kubernetes**: Deploy applications on K8s cluster - see [K8s README](k8s/README.md)

 ### Prerequisites